Composite Peptide Vaccines

 Mechanism of Action

 The vaccine delivers specific bacterial epitopes to the immune system, allowing it to recognize these components and generate functional antibodies.
 The presence of the adjuvant amplifies this response, activating both the innate and adaptive arms of the immune system.
 This holistic vaccine helps the immune system quickly and efficiently target and neutralize bacteria and their toxins before they can cause significant damage.
+Antibodies generated by the vaccine would continuously remove the associated from the toxins when they enter the blood stream whether an infection is present of not.

 Role in Preventing Bacterial Infections, Toxin Elimination, and Sepsis